Lastcraft484/RoleBot/README.md

 # Message Creation.
 Here is an example of a message that uses the role bot.
 ![message](https://cdn.discordapp.com/attachments/707320637026336799/734897516478201916/unknown.png)
-This message works very well because it lets the members know wh
+This message works very well because it lets the members know what to do with the message and it shows the members what roles correspond with what emoji.
+In this example I have reacted to each message with my discord account then disabled adding reactions in the channel permissions.
+This allows users to react with the

 ## Example
 Here is a simple set up for how to assign roles to emoji.
 |     Description           |Role                          |Emoji                         |